causecode/nucleus/README.md

 ## By CauseCode Technologies Pvt.
 Ltd.

-* This plugin is used as the base plugin of every project.
+* This is deprecated and no longer maintained

 ## ChangeLog